 “Jesus,” Mac said, shaking his head.

-“Bing, let’s turn her over.”
+“Doctor Li, let’s turn her over.”

 There was a bloodstain on the small of Millie’s back.

 “Mac, this is a stab wound.
 It’s pretty close to her vertebra.
 Derrick, I want a surgery consult stat.
 Get them down here!”